 The Russell Fork Rendezvous began in 1994.
 Originally called the Bluegrass Wildwater Association Fall Party, it started as a race between friends from Garden Hole to the takeout at Potters Mill.
-Soon after its modest conception, a musical element was added and the event was moved to Haysi, WV.
+Soon after its modest conception, a musical element was added and the event was moved to Haysi, VA.

 When AW listed the Russell Fork as America’s most endangered river in 1997, more musical acts stepped in, in an effort to raise money to fight on the river’s behalf.
 Paddlers also reached out to prominent locals for support.